mporcheron/porcheron.uk/privacy.md

 This website does not collect any personally identifiable information and there is:

-* No advertising on this website
+* No advertising on this website,
 * No analytics or tracking of users or their activities on this website
 * No cookies set by the website owner